ammarhakim/gkyl/install-deps/README.md

 On most supercomputers you will likely need to use the system recommended compilers and MPI libraries.
 In this case, you should pass the appropriate compilers to mkdeps.sh, and then build libraries not provided by the system.
-In practice, this likely means LuaJIT, ADIOS and, optionally LuaRocks and Eigen.
+In practice, this likely means LuaJIT, ADIOS, Eigen and, optionally LuaRocks.